v1k1ngspl01ts/VikingOS/README.md

    - docker

-Docker, ruby, go and all the tools from the apt repos are automatically installed.
+Docker, ruby, go, rust and all the tools from the apt repos are automatically installed.
 The rest of the tools can be either select or not select for install when the script is run.

 # Requirements
 Debian 12 (or newer)\
 Ubuntu 22.04 (or newer)\
+Ubuntu or Debian Variant\
-~80 GB of free space on drive after OS install
+~140 GB of free space on drive after OS install